 Test if the process was right and the GIF animation clip chosen, and then message yourself to check that the GIF appears in the email you receive before you send it to the recipient.

-Ways to insert GIF animations for mass marketing emails:
+Ways to insert GIF emails designed for mass marketing emails:

 Create or buy the animated GIF that you wish to use in your email marketing campaign.
 Get the rights for distributing the image in marketing materials, in case you have purchased the image online.